 The last day to withdraw from a regularly scheduled semester class is Friday of the 12th week of the semester.
 The Intent to Withdrwal Notification must be submitted via CANVAS to the faculty member by the last day to withrawal from the term (published in the academic calendar and typically the 75% point of time in the course).
 Once faculty acknowledgement has been received by the student, a completed withdrawal form must be submitted to the Enrollment, Financial and Career Services division for processing.
 Withdrawal from the College consists of withdrawing from all enrolled courses.
 Students who withdraw from all courses cease to be LCCC students for the semester from which they have withdrawn.

 A student who stops attending any class without following the withdrawal procedure continues to be enrolled with the exception of those students who have been issued a Failure Administrative Withdrawal (FAW) grade.
 For withdrawn classes, a grade will be assigned and no refund of instructional or of any other fees will be considered.

 Withdrawals from credit courses offered differently than the traditional semester calendar will be calculated proportionately to and consistent with institutional policy.

 Students with documented, extenuating circumstances may be eligible for an administrative withdrawal by the dean of the division in which the course or courses are taught.
 The request for an administrative withdrawal must be made in writing to the dean of the division with any supporting documentation.
 This must occur before the last official day of the semester.
-After the last official day of the semester, the Enrollment, Financial and Career Services division dean and/or the associate registrar will review withdrawal requests.
+After the last official day of the semester, the associate provost for enrollment management and student success and/or the associate registrar will review withdrawal requests.